 We are exposed to various claims relating to our business, including those for which we provide self-insurance.
 Claims for which we self-insure include: (1) workers compensation claims; (2) general liability claims by third parties for injury or property damage caused by our equipment or personnel; (3) automobile liability claims; and (4) employee health insurance claims.
 Losses that exceed our deductibles and self-insured retentions are insured through various commercial lines of insurance policies.
 These types of claims may take a substantial amount of time to resolve and, accordingly, the ultimate liability associated with a particular claim, including claims incurred but not reported as of a period-end reporting date, may not be known for an extended period of time.
 Our methodology for developing self-insurance reserves is based on management estimates.
 Our estimation process considers, among other matters, the cost of known claims over time, cost inflation and incurred but not reported claims.
 These estimates may change based on, among other things, changes in our claim history or receipt of additional information relevant to assessing the claims.
-Further, these estimated amounts.
+Further, these estimates may prove to be inaccurate due to factors such as adverse judicial determinations or other claim settlements at higher than estimated amounts.
 Accordingly, we may be required to increase or decrease our reserve levels.
 At December 31, 2022, our claims reserves related to workers compensation, general liability and automobile liability, which are included in "Accrued expenses payable and other liabilities" in our consolidated balance sheets, totaled \$9.1 million and our health insurance reserves totaled \$1.9 million.
 At